Dre-AsiliVentures/StreamlitApps/README.md

 # StreamlitApps
-This is one of the interesting Analytics I have going on with https://asiliventures.com/analytics/
+This is one of the interesting Analytics

+Seed Rate Converter (seedrateconverter.py) allows the conversion of seedrate/ha to seedrate/acre and vice-versa.